-All contractual terms of the financial instrument (including prepayment, extension and similar options) over the life of the instrument are taken into account.
-In the rare cases where the expected life of the financial instrument cannot be estimated reliably, the residual contractual term must be used.
+All contractual terms of the financial instrument are taken into account, including prepayment, extension and similar options.
+In the rare cases where the expected life of the financial instrument cannot be estimated reliably, the residual contractual term is used.

 The standard specifies that the maximum period to consider when measuring expected credit losses is the maximum contractual period.
 However, for revolving credit cards and overdrafts, in accordance with the exception provided by IFRS 9 for these products, the maturity considered for expected credit losses measurement is the period over which the entity is exposed to credit risk, which may extend beyond the contractual maturity (notice period).
 For revolving credits and overdrafts to non-retail counterparties, the contractual maturity can be taken, for example if the next review date is the contractual maturity as they are individually managed.